voxel51/eta/README.md

 | CUDA 10 | `tensorflow-gpu==1.4` |
 | Other CUDA | the latest available `tensorflow-gpu` |
 | No CUDA | `tensorflow==1.12.0`

-Note that ETA is installed in editable mode via `pip install -e .`, so don't delete the directory after installation!

 ### Lite installation